-Minimum internal sample rate
+Minimum internal sample rates

 The minimum internal sampling rate is limited on all boards to 1 kHz and the maximum sampling rate depends on the specific type of board.
 The maximum sampling rates for your type of board are shown in the tables below.
-When using only one channel the minimum sampling rate switches to 2 MHz instead of 1 kHz.
+When using less than 16 bit as done by 8 bit mode on any board or 1, 2, 4 bit mode on the 7005 the minimum internal sampling rate is 2 MHz instead of 1 kHz.